pau-lo/pau-lo/README.md

 ### Currently...

-- 🔭 I’m currently working on: As an Independent Consultant specializing in Data Science, Machine Learning, GCP, Six-Sigma, Statistical Process Control.
+- 🔭 I’m currently working on: As an Independent Consultant specializing in Data Science, Machine Learning, GCP, Six-Sigma, and Statistical Process Control.
 As well as, building fullstack apps in JS, Bootstrap and Flask.

 - 🌱 I’m currently learning:  Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI amd Flask.